open-telemetry/opentelemetry.io/content/en/docs/instrumentation/cpp/getting-started-new.md

 ```
 4. Install oatpp:

-This command will install the built oatpp library and headers on your system, making it accesible for development in your project.
+This command will install the built oatpp library and headers on your system, making it accessible for development in your project.

 ```bash
 make install